txerpa/dj-tximmutability/docs/index.md

 ---
 ### queryset_conditions
-This attribute, effects when the action comes from an Queryset, is not checked for a single instance.
+This attribute, effects when the action comes from a Queryset, is not checked for a single instance.
-It is a tuple of conditional methods that return booleans.
+It is a tuple of conditional methods that return Boolean.
 Those methods must come from the model manager.
 All conditions must be met to run the rule.
 If one condition not met, the rule would not be executed,